45+ Credit Card Debt Statistics & Facts: The Burden of Plastic Money

 Americans have become increasingly reliant on credit cards to finance their daily expenses, despite the fact that this is one of the most expensive ways to get money.
 In fact, the Federal Reserve reported late last year that US credit card debt has reached record highs.
 There are several reasons for this development.

-For all these reasons, we’ve compiled this list of interesting US credit card debt statistics.
-We hope it gives you insight into the current situation and provides an answer to the question “What is the average credit card debt in 2021?” with respect to demographics, regions, income, and other factors.
+For all these reasons, we’ve compiled this list of the most interesting credit card debt statistics.
+We hope it gives you insight into the current situation, with respect to demographics, regions, income, and other factors.

 Statistics on Credit Card Debt in the USA (Editor’s Choice for 2024)